x00tex/hackTheBox/Boxes/linux/Retired/ophiuchi/README.md

 **[wasmer-go](https://github.com/wasmerio/wasmer-go)** is A complete and mature WebAssembly runtime for Go.

-Reviewing `index.go` First thing notice is that script intracting with two exteranl file but not using these file absolute path.
+Reviewing `index.go` First thing notice is that script interacting with two external file but not using these file absolute path.

 ![](screenshots/index-go.png)

-rather than binaries if script not use absolute path when invoke any file from specific directory it is error out and not use env varibales to find the file.
+rather than binaries if script not use absolute path when invoke any file from specific directory it is error out and not use env variables to find the file.

 If user execute `index.go` from outside `/opt/wasm-functions` directory it error-out.